-Anaheim peppers are a mild variety of chile pepper used in Mexican and Southwestern cooking.
+Anaheim peppers are a mild variety of chile pepper typically used in Mexican and Southwestern cooking.
+Mainstays of American-Mexican cuisine, canned green chiles are made from Anaheim peppers and provide a nice flavor and some added heat to a dish.

-Canned green chiles, mainstays of American-Mexican cuisine, are made from Anaheim peppers.
-Indeed, Anaheims are named after the city in Southern California where they were first grown commercially by a businessman named Emilio Ortega, who founded the company that still sells canned green chiles under his name.
+If you're wondering if Anaheim peppers are named after the city in Southern California, then you'd be correct.
+They were first grown here commercially by a businessman named Emilio Ortega who founded the company that still sells canned green chiles under his name.

 Anaheims can be harvested while unripe (i.e. still green), which is how the bulk of them are used in the canning operation.
 After roasting, peeling, and seeding, the chiles are canned, and they are remarkably stable.

 They can also be left to ripen on the plant until they turn red, in which case they're referred to as chile colorado (the word colorado means "red" in Spanish) or California red chiles.
 These can be dried and ground for use as a spice, or as a component of spice blends like chili powder.

 Anaheim peppers register between 500 and 2,500 Scoville heat units on the Scoville Scale, which is certainly mild enough to eat raw.
 The variation in the heat is mostly related to differences in soil and the amount of the sunshine the plants get.
 More sun equals a hotter chile.